lauslim12/provisions/README.md

 Configure MacOS:

-- Run `bash dotfiles/macos.sh` to set up sensible, customized defaults.
+- Run `sh dotfiles/macos.sh` to set up sensible, customized defaults.
 - Finder -> Preferences -> Show Home Folder in Sidebar & Show Mac.
 - Allow 'night mode' to change the color of the screen to a warmer one during sunset to sunrise.
 - Tidy up dock and desktop icons.